-Let’s be honest, git
+Let’s be honest, git can be intimidating.

-is an extremely powerful tool, most users can get by with only using a handful of subcommands.
+While it’s true that git is an extremely powerful tool, most users can get by with only using a handful of subcommands.

-I recommend the book Pro Git for everyone really interesed in git
+I recommend the book Pro Git for everyone really interesed in git.

 So, let’s see how I usually handle my QMK stuff, while keeping them up-to-date, too.

-Every command need to be executed from your qmk_firmware
+Every command need to be executed from your qmk_firmware directory!

 This part you only need to do once.

-So, if you followed the official getting started guide, which you should, this should be the output of running git remote -v
+So, if you followed the official getting started guide, which you should, this should be the output of running git remote -v:

 [erovia@ws]$ git remote -v